Eton 409A Valuations for Late-Stage, Private Companies

 At Eton, we’ve completed more than 10,000 valuations.
 That experience includes some of the most complex late-stage cap tables.
 Combined with Big 4 consulting backgrounds and Stanford Law expertise, our team delivers valuations trusted by auditors, boards, and investors alike.

-Additionally, every report is signed to qualify as an independent appraisal for IRS safe harbor, ensuring compliance and protecting companies from challenges that can disrupt grants or reporting.
+Every report is signed to qualify as an independent appraisal for IRS safe harbor, ensuring compliance and protecting companies from challenges that can disrupt grants or reporting.

 Our Late-Stage 409A Valuation Process (Step-by-Step)